mainmatter/playbook/development-process/README.md

 Our development process is based on _"iterations"_ in which a clearly defined set of tasks is being worked on and ideally completed within the same iteration.
-Iterations share similarity to what is often referred to as sprints but we made a conscious decision to refrain from that terminology due to its negative connotations - after all, the goal is not to rush work out but instead to build a project incrementally and iteratively at a sustainable pace in order to ensure a high level of quality while avoiding the accumulation of technical debt.
+Iterations share similarity to what is often referred to as _"sprints"_ but we made a conscious decision to refrain from that terminology due to its negative connotations - after all, the goal is not to rush work out but instead to build a project incrementally and iteratively at a sustainable pace in order to ensure a high level of quality while avoiding the accumulation of technical debt.
 The concrete